harshn08/CDPMultinode_woCDFCDSW/README.md

 # CDPMultinodeDocker

-CDP Multinode script using Docker on Mac/Windows 10, This will create brand new 6 instances on AWS( 2 4xlarge and 2 2xlarge)
-CDP DC will be installed with full security (Kerberos,TLS and KMS)
+CDP Multinode script using Docker on Mac/Windows 10, This will create brand new 4 instances on AWS( 1 4xlarge for master and 3 2xlarge worker nodes) CDP DC will be installed with full security (Kerberos,TLS and KMS)

 Updated on March 11, 2020